TalEliyahu/BossBot/README.md

 ## Chat commands
 `/config` - start to configure current group.

-`/blacklist` - Gives a list of blacklisted word for current group.
+`/blacklist` - Gives a list of blacklisted word for current group, if replied to a message by admin by message will be blacklisted.

 `/kick` - removes user from chat.
 Need to be written in a reply to user you want to restrict.